 One of the newest celebrity chef restaurants to hit Chicago is Monteverde Restaurant & Pastificio.
 It is located in the West Loop and is helmed by former Top Chef contestant, Sarah Grueneberg.
 Monteverde is one of the 19 best Italian restaurants in Chicago.
-The menu is fantastic from the awesome bruschetta to the hand pulled pastas to the stand out proteins.
+The menu is fantastic from the awesome bruschetta to the hand-pulled pasta to the stand out proteins.

-Monteverde is located at 1020 W. Madison St., 3 blocks south and 1 block west of the Morgan ‘L’ stop, along the Green and Pink Lines.
+Monteverde is located at 1020 W. Madison St., 3 blocks south and 1 block west of the Morgan ‘L’ stop on the Green and Pink Lines.

 Avec, Publican Quality Meats, Nico Osteria – Chef Paul Kahan